Times When You Can Sue the City After a Car Accident

-At Ercolani Law Group, we represent individuals who have been injured in car accidents throughout Ventura and Los Angeles County.
+At Westlake Injury Law, we represent individuals who have been injured in car accidents throughout Ventura and Los Angeles County.
 Our lawyers fight to ensure that every client receives the largest possible recovery in their case.
 If you are injured in a car crash, contact our office at (805) 338-6880 to schedule a free, no-obligation consultation.
 Let us help you hold all liable parties accountable for their wrongdoing.

 When a City May Be Responsible for Your Accident

 Car accidents may have one or more contributing factors.
 In some instances it may be another motorist that caused the collision, while in others it may be a defective auto part.
 A less discussed party that may be held legally responsible for your injuries after a car accident is a government entity such as the city or municipality where the accident occurred.

 A city may be held liable after a car accident if:

 - The car accident involved a city vehicle and the driver was at fault;